 Franco Cazzamali is a superstar butcher in the village of Romanengo, outside Cremona in Lombardia, specializing in beef from the Piemontese breed.
 He knows all about the animals he sells.
 Piazza di Rauso 1, Romanengo, tel.
 0373 72101.

 The Macelleria Pennisi is in the village of Linguaglossa, a village that takes meat seriously.
 Population 5000, 14 butcher shops.
 Saro Pennisi selects only Sicilian beef and pork, makes first-rate salumi and prepares frittole, slow-braised pork weirdness over a charcoal brazier, on Fridays when the weather is cool.
-No website.
 Via Nuova 2, Linguaglossa, tel.
 095 643160